Stupid click-bait title?

 Like, in the beginning there was Black Sabbath – and I saw that it was good.

 Sooooo, what was the creative process behind writing the infamous first song off the self titled debut?
-Legend has it, Ward (their bassist) was playing a theme from “Mars, Bringer of War” from (The Planets by Gustav Holst) – specifically, the part with the tri-tone.
+Legend has it Geezer Butler (their bassist) was playing a theme from “Mars, Bringer of War” from (The Planets by Gustav Holst) – specifically, the part with the tri-tone.
 No big surprise there, they were pretty musically diverse in their interests and influences.
 Iommi hears it, and then comes in the next day with the riff for “Black Sabbath”.
 They’re not identical, but they’re pretty fucking close.

 Like, almost exact.
 Check it out.